 The Classical Studies PhD program is administered by a Director of Graduate Studies (DGS), appointed by the Chair of Classical Studies.
 The DGS also serves as Chair of the Fellowships and Admissions Committee.
 The DGS will report regularly to the faculty as a whole about matters pertaining to the graduate program.
-The current DGS is Basil Dufallo.

-The primary graduate administrator for Classical Studies is Sarah Kandell-Gritzmaker.
+The primary graduate administrator for Classical Studies is Sarah Kandell.
 Funding and the dossier service are handled by Michelle Biggs.